whot/python-libevdev/doc/source/index.rst

 libevdev Python wrapper
 =======================

-**libevdev-python** is a wrapper around the libevdev C library, with a pythonic API. libevdev makes it easy to
+**python-libevdev** is a wrapper around the libevdev C library, with a pythonic API. libevdev makes it easy to

 * read and parse events from an input device